ntldstats/ntldstats_api/docs/source/overview.rst

 Response Format
 ***************

 Status codes are used properly.
-If you get a 200 repsonse, you can expect the normal response body as documented.
+If you get a 200 response, you can expect the normal response body as documented.
 Otherwise the response body will contain a plain text error message.

 For example, if you don’t include the Authorization header, you will get a 401 UNAUTHORIZED status code.